awsdocs/amazon-athena-user-guide/doc_source/csv.md

   ```
 + Cannot escape `\t` or `\n` directly\.
 To escape them, use `"escapeChar" = "\\"`\.
 See the example in this topic\.
 + Does not support embedded line breaks in CSV files\.
++ Does not support empty fields in columns defined as a numeric data type\.

 **Note**
 When you use Athena with OpenCSVSerDe, the SerDe converts all column types to `STRING`\.
 Next, the parser in Athena parses the values from `STRING` into actual types based on what it finds\.
 For example, it parses the values into `BOOLEAN`, `BIGINT`, `INT`, and `DOUBLE` data types when it can discern them\.
 If the values are in `TIMESTAMP` in the UNIX format, Athena parses them as `TIMESTAMP`\.
 If the values are in `TIMESTAMP` in Hive format, Athena parses them as `INT`\. `DATE` type values are also parsed as `INT`\.